TESS Planet Occurrence Rates Reveal the Disappearance of the Radius Valley Around Mid-to-Late M Dwarfs: Discussion

 In Figure~\ref{fig:cum_occ} we illustrate these occurrence rates with their associated $1\sigma$ errors, and mark the effective temperature range that each sample spans.
 The mean $T_\text{eff}$ is marked with a solid circle and we mark the middle $T_\text{eff}$ value with a dashed circle in cases where the mean $T_\text{eff}$ is not available.
 In general, we see an increasing trend of higher occurrence towards later stellar types, with M dwarfs, including early, mid, and late types, hosting the majority of planets larger than Earth and with periods $<30$ days. \rcnew{Contrasting our cumulative occurrence rate of \cumocc planets per star to the value around early M dwarfs \citepalias[$1.28\pm 0.05$;][]{Dressing_2015} confirms that early and mid-to-late M dwarfs host a consistent number of close-in planets larger than Earth and within 30 days.
-Therefore the full suite of M dwarfs that includes early, mid, and late type M dwarfs are the most prolific hosts of small close-in planets.}
+Our finding that the planet occurrence rate likely does not increase, and may decrease for the latest M dwarfs corroborates the predictions of \cite{brady2022}.
+We therefore conclude that the full suite of M dwarfs including early, mid, and late type M dwarfs are the most prolific hosts of small close-in planets. }